thepanacealab/covid19_twitter/README.md

 ## Latest Updates:

+02/07/21 Version 48 of the dataset.
+Dailies have been added for 2/6, 2/5 and 2/4.
+New: we added a [Colab Notebook tutorial](COVID_19_dataset_Tutorial.ipynb) with some code to help you hydrate and pre-process the dataset.
+Note that this is just for illustration and will not download and process the whole dataset for you.

 02/04/21 Daily data (under the /dailies/ folder) has been added for 2/03 and 2/02, note that some tweets will bleed into the following day due to different timezones captured.

 02/02/21 Daily data (under the /dailies/ folder) has been added for 2/01 and 1/31, note that some tweets will bleed into the following day due to different timezones captured.